 Marjariasana (cat stretch pose)

 This pose helps in improving blood circulation of the body and nourishes the digestive system.
 It also strengthens the spine.

-To practice these poses, one should keep the arms perpendicular to the surface, and when you inhale focus on the navel by touching your chin to the chest and then exhale, by exhaling bend the spine down the surface look in front.
+To practice these poses, one should keep the arms perpendicular to the surface, and when you inhale focus on the navel by touching your chin to the chest and then exhale, by exhaling bend the spine down the surface and look in front.

 Chakrasana (wheel pose)

-Chakrasana is also a marvelous exercise to perform in covid.
+Chakrasana is also a marvelous exercise to perform during covid.
 It helps in balancing blood circulation from head to toe.
 It strengthens the chest and makes the lungs strong.
 It strengthens the brain by providing flow to the brain.
 This yoga pose helps the spine and stomach to nourish and flourish.

-To practice this asana, one should lie down straight, keep the elbow near the head, and bend the knees, now raise the stomach above and raise the body above.
+To practice this asana, one should lie down straight, keep the elbow near the head, bend the knees, now raise the stomach above and raise the body above.